Akiran7219/helix-plugins/README.md

 # ContainerFurniture
-## Adds the ability to spawn Containers via an item, ideal if you don't want to give flags to your player.
+## Add the ability to spawn Containers via an item, ideal if you don't want to give flags to your player.

 #### Important Things
 Make sure to _REGISTER_ your Container in *helix/plugins/containers/sh_definitions.lua*